HOW TO GET GIGS

 Guitarists

 Guitarists tend to contract repetitive strain injuries in their fingers and should use finger exercises both on and off the guitar to prevent injuries.
 Finger exercises should aim to stretch the fingers and build up the muscles.
-At the end of a practicing session, fingers should not feel sore.
+At the end of a practice session, fingers should not feel sore.

 One guitarist that definitely needs to have a good warm up routine is blues-rock legend, Joe Bonamassa.
 He details his warm up in this video: